catalystcommunity/k8s-example-monorepo/README.md

 ## Contributing

 For now, outside contributors need to talk to TodPunk in the [Catalyst Community Discord](https://discord.gg/sfNb9xRjPn) or the [Forge Utah Slack](https://forgeutah.tech) and we may have guides for more self-service options later.
+You don't have to contribute to play around locally however you want.
+Fork and explore!

 ## License

 We are releasing all of this as MIT Licensed code.
 We don't care what you do with it, use it for the basis of your startup if you want, or fork pieces and use them to build some open source thing.
 The point is learning.

-Copyright Tod Hansmann
+Copyright Tod Hansmann 2025